HumphreyWang/pyEccentricFD/README.md

 - We do not need to install `LAL` since I have rewritten those part, we only need a C environment and `gsl` package.

+  - **Note:** If cmake cannot find `gsl` automatically, you have to specify the directories in CMakeLists.txt.

 - We can compile them easily by cmake:

 ```shell